✎ Key Points:

 ◘ Server insights need to be enabled for at least 200 members required to meet certain activity requirements.

-◘ No bad words in your server name, description, and channel names will be tolerated.
+◘ No bad words in your server name, description, or channel names will be tolerated.

 ◘ You have to enable 2FA, which is required for moderation.

-You are now successfully made a public discord server on your PC:
+You have now successfully made a public discord server on your PC:

-After you reach the certain requirements for the server discovery, you will convert your private Discord server to public Discord server successfully.
+After you reach certain server discovery requirements, you will successfully convert your private Discord server to a public Discord server.
 Now you can customize your Discord server and make it more attractive for the other Discord users to join.